soniah/date_practice/README.md

 Hence I wrote these exercises for myself, and I now find Golang's date parsing very logical and easy (excepting some corner cases).
 Hopefully the exercises will be of use to others.

-Like many "small" projects it got larger than expected and I ended up rushing to finish it, so it's a bit rough around the edges.
-I'm also interested in some more questions - pull requests welcome for both.
+I'm interested in more questions - pull requests welcome.

 # Contributors